pmlrsg/arsf_dem_scripts/doc/source/tutorial_lidar_windows.md

 The format of the output file is set using the extension, using '.tif' will create a GeoTIFF.

-Other programs such as [LAStools](http://rapidlasso.com/lastools/) [^12], [SPDLib](http://spdlib.org) [^13], [FUSION](http://forsys.cfr.washington.edu/fusion/fusion_overview.html) [^14] and [points2grid](https://github.com/CRREL/points2grid) [^15] can be used by
-if they have been installed by setting the --method flag.
+Other programs such as [LAStools](http://rapidlasso.com/lastools/) [^12], [SPDLib](http://spdlib.org) [^13], [FUSION](http://forsys.cfr.washington.edu/fusion/fusion_overview.html) [^14] and [points2grid](https://github.com/CRREL/points2grid) [^15] can be used, if they have been installed, by setting the --method flag.
 Note, unlike the other methods, the tools required to create a DEM in LAStools are not free and binaries are only provided for Windows (although work on Linux through Wine).
 It is possible to run without a license for non-profit and personal work but they will introduce noise and artifacts (such as black diagonal lines) in the data.
 For more details see [LAStools License](http://www.cs.unc.edu/~isenburg/lastools/LICENSE.txt) [16^]

 Try running the same command but setting `--method LAStools` or `--method SPDLib` (if SPDLib is installed).
 For example:
 ```bash